 The district may close schools because of severe weather, epidemics, or other emergency conditions.
 When such conditions exist, the superintendent will make the official decision concerning the closing of the district's facilities.
+All school staff will be required to arrive to work 30 minutes prior to the announced start time.
 When it becomes necessary to cancel school, schedule a late start or release students early, or to cancel school, district officials will post a notice on the district's Web site and notify the following television stations will be notified by school officials: